 Illinois State University is a good choice for students pursuing a General Agriculture degree.
-After graduation, agriculture students usually earn about $37,709 in their early careers.
+Students who graduate from the agriculture program earn around $37,709 in their early career salary and $69,463 in their mid-career salary.
 Illinois State University has one of the largest student bodies in Illinois.

 It's hard to find a better school than University of Delaware if you wish to pursue General Agriculture as a major.
 Graduates from the general agriculture degree program at University of Delaware make 19.6% above the typical graduate in this field.
-The neighborhood of Newark, Delaware, is wonderful for learners who prefer a more tranquil, suburban area.
+This school is located in the suburban area of Newark, Delaware, near to shops and other amusement.

 University of Connecticut is a great option for individuals interested in a General Agriculture major.
-Graduates of the agriculture program earn about $40,895 in the first five years of working and $70,975 after their first five years of working.
-It is set in the suburban region of Storrs, Connecticut.
+Soon after graduation, agriculture students generally earn around $40,895 in the first five years of their career.
+Situated in Storrs, Connecticut, UCONN offers a dependable, suburban atmosphere for young people.

 It's difficult to beat Texas A&M University - College Station if you wish to pursue General Agriculture as a major.
 Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.